REM to PX Converter

 Not limited to fonts, the em unit is also commonly used to define padding and margin of the sections and divs on the webpage.
 It helps create responsive designs that can adjust to different screen sizes and accessibility needs.

-Read more about em on our px to em converter page.
+Read more about em on our pixel to em converter page.

 Rem (root-em) is also a relative unit of measurement but is based on the font size of the root element (the <html> tag).